DTS0112/H2L5/docs/index.md

 <!-- Who funded this project -->
 ### Who funded this project?

 This project has not yet been funded.
-It was built using free cloud-based technology and data that is free to the public.
+It is being built using free cloud-based technology and data that is free to the public.
-The content developers, researchers, data analysts, programmers, and web designers all donated thier time.
+The content developers, researchers, data analysts, programmers, and web designers all donate thier time.

 <!-- What is Pittsburgh? -->
 ## What is Pittsburgh?
-Pittsburgh, PGH, Steel City, City of Bridges, Iron City, BlitzBurgh, DirtyBurgh, Paris of Appalachia, The 412...
+Pittsburgh, PGH, Steel City, Iron City, River City, City of Bridges, Six Burgh, BlitzBurgh, DirtyBurgh, Paris of Appalachia, The 412...

 is a City
 <!-- pgh outline!